microbit-foundation/dev-docs/bluetooth/profile.md

 It would be possible for anyone with the appropriate knowledge to define and implement other Bluetooth profiles.
 You would need to use the mbed C/C++ environment to do this.

+We are seeking collaborators to help us define the new profile elements that expose some of the <span class="v2">v2</span> features.

 ## Further information